kids-first/kf-alignment-workflow/readme.md

   run_hs_metrics: { type: boolean, doc: "HsMetrics will be collected.
 Only recommended for WXS inputs.
 Requires: wxs_bait_interval_list, wxs_target_interval_list" }
   run_wgs_metrics: { type: boolean, doc: "WgsMetrics will be collected.
 Only recommended for WGS inputs.
 Requires: wgs_coverage_interval_list" }
   run_agg_metrics: { type: boolean, doc: "AlignmentSummaryMetrics, GcBiasMetrics, InsertSizeMetrics, QualityScoreDistribution, and SequencingArtifactMetrics will be collected.
 Recommended for both WXS and WGS inputs." }
+  run_sex_metrics: {type: boolean, doc: "idxstats will be collected and X/Y ratios calculated"}
   # ADVANCED
   min_alignment_score: { type: 'int?', default: 30, doc: "For BWA MEM, Don't output alignment with score lower than INT.
 This option only affects output." }
 ```